Toyota 2000GT Tyres

 History of the Toyota 2000GT

-In the late 1950s coming up to the early 1960s Japan's population was seeing an increase in car ownership, thanks largely in part to the Toyota Publica and other cars produced in the '60s following Japan's "national car" concept, which was a concept for highly affordable and efficient cars to be produced for the typical working-class family.
+In the late 1950s and coming up to the early 1960s, Japan's population was seeing an increase in car ownership, thanks largely in part to the Toyota Publica and other cars produced in the '60s following Japan's "national car" concept, which was a concept for highly affordable and efficient cars to be produced for the typical working-class family.

 Yamaha at this point was often collaborating with other Japanese manufacturers on contract, this included Nissan, with whom, they posed their YX30 sports car model, with which they went as far as making a prototype, until Nissan backed out, and instead released their Silvia Coupe in 1965.
 Following this, Yamaha pitched the design to Toyota, who accepted, but would instead utilize a design from their designer, named Satoru Nozaki.

 The end design of the 2000GT ended up drawing a lot of inspiration from the Jaguar E Type, and many other '60s Gran Turismo aesthetics featuring a similarly sleek, flowing bodywork that was a staple of the period.
-The engine was a longitudinal straight-six that was based on the Toyota Crown sedan, with some modifications from Yamaha, namely, new 40 PHH Carburetors, and a dual-overhead-camshaft head.
+The engine was a longitudinal straight-six that was based on the Toyota Crown sedan, with some modifications from Yamaha, namely, new 40 PHH carburettors and a dual-overhead-camshaft head.

 Cannot find what you are looking for?
 Any questions?